kyma-project/kyma/docs/03-tutorials/00-serverless/svls-15-use-external-scalers.md

     EOF
     ```

-3. Create the ScaledObject resource:
+3. Create the ScaledObject resource based on, exposed by the Istio, the `istio_requests_total` metric:

     ```yaml
     cat <<EOF | kubectl apply -f -